SciOmics/TCGA_Melanoma_RNASeq/README.md

-This repo is to demo analysis approaches for bulk RNA-seq data.
-\
 **Under Construction**

-Bulk RNA-seq data from TCGA Skin Cutaneous Melanoma (SKCM) dataset was downloaded.
+This repo is to demo analysis approaches for bulk RNA-seq data using data from TCGA Skin Cutaneous Melanoma (SKCM) dataset.

 | Sample Origin | Tissue | Sample Count |
 | --- | --- | --- |